Astro vs Next.js: Which Framework Should You Use in 2026?

 - Sites where performance is the top priority

-- Projects that don't need a full React app
+- Projects that do not need a full React application

 - Developer-owned static sites with MDX content